Action and Adventure: A List of The Top 5 Water Sports to Try This Summer

 Set off sailing and discover the great outdoors

 Classed as an Olympic sport since 1900, sailing is a renowned aquatic activity that requires a fair amount of know-how.
 While lessons are generally required to learn the tricks of the trade, getting to grips with sailing leads to a great sense of accomplishment.
 On top of that, what's wonderful about sailing is that it's open to anyone, regardless of age or physical condition.
 It's a versatile sport that can be performed solo or as part of a team and that, contrary to popular belief, doesn't actually require a big boat – a simple catamaran will enable you to embrace the waves and experience life at sea.
 What's more, this sport can be practiced competitively (it's worth noting that there's huge diversity when it comes to sailing races) or enjoyed recreationally.
-To put it short, sailing is a particularly adaptable activity!
-It's enjoyment factor primarily lies in the fact that the boat is forever at the mercy of tide direction and wind conditions, resulting in constant challenges and a need for skill and strategy.
+To put it shortly, sailing is a particularly adaptable activity!
+Its enjoyment factor primarily lies in the fact that the boat is forever at the mercy of tide direction and wind conditions, resulting in constant challenges and a need for skill and strategy.
 This world-famous activity is also adored because it provides unparalleled opportunity for adventure, even if just for a few hours.
 Instead of a pitch with carefully marked out boundaries, this sport is played out in the expanse of the ocean!
 Getting into sailing may lead you to explore new islands and uncover unknown areas of coastline.
 All in all, it's a rare sport that provides limitless possibility!

 Image